kamranahmedse/developer-roadmap/content/pages/about.md

 The basic version of the website has been built with [Next.js](https://github.com/zeit/next.js/), is opensource and can be found on [github](https://github.com/kamranahmedse/roadmap.sh).
-It was hastily done to get it out in front of the people and get people to start contributing so it might be rough on the edges, but that is where we need your help.
+It was hastily done to get it out in front of the people and get people to start contributing, so it might be rough on the edges, but that is where we need your help.

 ## How does it make money?